who2101/wlib/README.md

-# SourcePawn Include with functions
+# SourcePawn library

-# Some functions may not work.
+Some functions may not work